kriszyp/lmdb-js/README.md

 }
 ```

 You can optionally provide a second argument with the same `options` that `getRange` handles.
-You can provide a `start` and/or `end` values, which will be define the starting value and ending value for the range of values to return for the key:
+You can provide a `start` and/or `end` values, which will define the starting value and ending value for the range of values to return for the key:

 ```js
 for (let value of db.getValues('key1', { start: 'value1', end: 'value3'})) ...